Syracuse Orange men's basketball: Early history

 Basketball started at Syracuse in February 1898 and Athletic Director John A. R. Scott served as the first coach.
 Syracuse fielded its first varsity basketball team in 1916–17.
-The program rose to national prominence early in its history, being recognized by the Helms Athletic Foundation as national champions for 1918 (under Coach Edmund Dollard) and 1926.
+The program rose to national prominence early in its history, retroactively being recognized by the Helms Athletic Foundation as a national champion for 1918 (under Coach Edmund Dollard) and 1926.
+While the NCAA lists the historical Helms selections for reference, neither the Helms nor the Premo-Porretta Power Poll titles are officially recognized as NCAA national championships.
 The program made National Invitation Tournament appearances in 1946 and 1950, won the 1951 National Campus Tournament, and made its first NCAA men's basketball tournament appearance in 1957.
 Notable early era players included Hall of Famer Vic Hanson and racial pioneer Wilmeth Sidat-Singh.